rutu-sh/bootstrapping-with-kubernetes/src/chapter-3/pods_deeper_dive.md

 In this chapter, we'll take a deeper look into pods by inspecting the internals of a pod.
 We'll explore the configuration of the pod's container, the network configuration, and the filesystem of the pod.
 Next, we'll look at the lifecycle of a pod and how it interacts with the Kubernetes API server.

+> **Note**: This chapter is only inteded for a deeper understanding of Kubernetes, can be skipped.

 ## Launch a pod

 Navigate to the `simple-pod` directory: